-Eligibility requirements at SCD limit expected revenue from animals and animal products to \$1 million, and not more than 35 percent of the insured revenue from all commodities on the farm operation.
-However changes may occur during the insurance year that result in the farm being over the limits when the Revised Farm Operation Report is completed.
+Eligibility requirements at SCD limit expected revenue from animals and animal products to \$1 million.
+However changes may occur during the insurance year that result in the farm being over the limit when the Revised Farm Operation Report is completed.
 To determine if an insured has more than the allowed amount of animal and animal product revenue: